CellMicroMechanics/ToxoDCMigrationSimulationModel/LAMMPS/src/MYFIX/ReadMe.txt

 To run the simulation,
 1. Open a terminal and go to the folder .../LAMMPS/src/
 2. Compile the program:
-    make yes-MYFIX  P.S.: MYFIX is the folder name of the customized LAMMPS package make mpi
+    make yes-DPD-BASIC  To run the simulation model, the DPD-BASIC package is required. make yes-MYFIX  P.S.: MYFIX is the folder name of the customized LAMMPS package make mpi
 3. Run the simulation with the example input file using the following command